bpachter/benjaminpachter.com/resume.md

 *Greer, SC*
 *May 2018 – Dec 2018*

-- Analyzed supply route data using SAP S/4 HANA and internal software, enhancing supply chain visibility and decision-making for the executive team.
-<br><br>
-- Led a sprint initiative to restructure supplier reorder processes, reducing transportation expenses by $13 million per vehicle model over a seven-year forecast period through improved departmental collaboration.<br><br>
+- Led a major initiative to restructure supplier reorder processes with integrated SAS and Alteryx ETL automations, utilizing statistical analysis and predictive modeling of supply chain data and reducing transportation expenses by ~ $13 million per vehicle model.<br><br>
-- Managed daily supply chain operations, focusing on materials flow, packaging, and transportation.
+- Managed daily supply chain operations with Microsoft Dynamics 365 and SAP S/4, focusing on materials flow, packaging, and transportation.<br><br>
-<br><br>
+- Created interactive data dashboards with Power BI and Tableau for real-time supply chain monitoring.<br><br>
-- Executed data mining and predictive analytics with Python, Bash, and PowerShell, supporting planners in integrating new logistics operations for BMW models G05 X5, G06 X6, G07 X7, and G09 XM.
+- Executed data mining and predictive analytics with Python and Excel modeling to support planners in integrating new logistics operations for BMW G05 X5, G06 X6, G07 X7, and G09 XM models.<br><br>
-<br><br>
-- Utilized Apache Kafka for real-time data streaming and Spark for big data processing, enhancing supply chain analytics.
-<br><br>
-- Developed advanced data visualizations and interactive dashboards using JavaScript (D3.js, Node.js, React) and Power BI for executive reporting.
-<br><br>
-- Implemented statistical analysis and predictive modeling using SAS to optimize supply chain operations and forecast demand.
-<br><br>
-- Deployed PySpark for large-scale data processing and Airflow for orchestrating complex data workflows.
-<br><br>
-- Utilized Hadoop and Hive for distributed data storage and querying, improving data accessibility and processing speed.
-<br><br>
+- Developed proactive machine learning models to forecast chain disruptions using Python, SAS, and C++.<br><br>
-- Employed Scala and Cassandra for handling high-velocity data streams and ensuring efficient data management across distributed systems.
+- Implemented new SQL and Apache technologies for supplemental data processing and analysis.<br><br>
-<br><br>
+- Automated client data augmentation workflows with Bash and PowerShell.<br><br>

 ## Education
 **University of North Carolina at Charlotte**